Accommodations and Family Resources

 Children's and Family Resource Library

 The Grace Rhea Garrett Children’s library on Bloomberg 3 provides a collection of books for inpatient children of all ages as well as print resources for their parents.
-The librarian brings a book cart to every pediatric unit once a week and welcomes visitors into the library between the hours of 9 a.m. and 4 p.m., Monday-Friday.
-Please call 410-955-6442 for more information.
+The Library hosts other special events such as a free weekly family lunch and chair massage for parents.
+We welcome visitors into the library between the hours of 9 a.m. and 4 p.m., Monday-Friday.

 Family Care Coordinator